klutzy/nadeko/README.md

-(crazy idea. experimental status. do not use this.)
+(crazy idea. wip. experimental status. do not use this.)

 nadeko is a syntax extension which converts functions into amd64 assembly code.
 For example,